 Debt Counseling Basics

 Nobody sets out to amass debt.
-Too often, it's the result of expenses that are positive and life-changing: A college degree.
-Medical bills.
-Dare we mention raising kids?
-Happily, all it takes is time and resolve to become solvent.
-Partner with a caring debt counselor and become a wiser consumer while making your way out of that jungle.
+Too often, it's the result of expenses that are positive and life-changing: a college degree, medical bills, raising kids.
+Happily, all it takes is time and resolve to become solvent and start saving.
+Partner with a caring debt counselor and become a wiser consumer while making your way out of the debt spiral with debt consolidation.

 Understand Debt Counseling

 Not unlike psychological counseling, debt counseling consists of meeting with one or more professionals trained to analyze a consumer’s financial situation and then make recommendations that can include payments and debt consolidation so clients reclaim their fiscal health.
-Counselors may also help clients set budgets to manage their expenses.
+Counselors may also help you set a budget to manage your expenses, walking you through your income, spending and debts.

 Types of Counselors

 There are many levels of professionals in the field of debt counseling.
 Some are independent contractors with financial backgrounds who are in private practice.
 Others may work for non-profit organizations, municipal or federal government agencies.
-The type of service best suited to your needs may come from any of these professionals.
+The type of service best suited to your needs may come from any of these professionals, or from the debt relief company assisting you with your consolidation.

 Where to Start